SeanChao/mirror-cache/docs/README.md

 A cache entry `put` is composed of two redis operations: `SET` the cache key and `EXPIRE` it.

 If a key expiration notification is published while the program is not running, some cache data may not be removed from storage.
 You may need to manually remove them based on the TTL you configured.

+Avaliable options in `policy`:
+- timeout: The TTL in seconds.